 Facts About Anxiety #3: Help Is Rarely Sought

 Considering how common this mental illness is, a shockingly small number of people seek help and treatment for their anxiety.
 With only a third of people receiving the support they need, two-thirds live under the radar, ignoring the problem or trying to deal with it themselves.
 While there are ways to help yourself and reduce symptoms, seeking professional advice is best.
+There are also some natural ways to help minimize symptoms of anxiety.
+I, myself, have had anxiety issues and have benefited from things like supplements and CBD.
+If you go this direction, I recommend doing research and purchasing products from reputable and organic sources like Blessed CBD.
+Do also remember to consult your physician before adding things to your health regimine.

 Facts About Anxiety #4: Other Illnesses Are Connected